rkendall/reffix/README.md

 # refix

-**Reference Fixer** -- the easy fix for your broken references.
+**Reference Fixer** -- the easy fix for broken file path references.
 Analyze and batch repair broken references across an entire project.
 [Prerelease]

 ## Features

 - Fixes broken `require` and `import` statements in JavaScript files
 - Fixes broken `src` and `href` attributes in HTML files
-- Fully cusomizable to support references in any other types of files
+- Fully customizable to support other types of references
 - Expands references you type into your files
-- Generates comprehensive reports about all the dependencies in a project
+- Generates comprehensive reports about all the filepath dependencies in a project
 - Comprehensive filtering options
 - Extremely fast asynchronous performance